nhsengland/data-viz-community-of-practice/CONTRIBUTE.md

 - Keep your change as focussed as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Write [good commit messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-## Contribute to RAP Community of Practice Website
+## Contribute to Data Viz Community of Practice Website

 ### Installing MkDocs